Posted July 8, 2009

-In a recent Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. attack discovered by Cyveillance, cyber criminals used an individual Web site to attack over 160 banks and credit unions.
+In a recent Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. attack discovered by Cyveillance, cyber criminals used an individual Web site to attack over 160 banks and credit unions.
 For the attack, the phisher launched an email campaign soliciting users to click on a link within the email referencing a trusted brand (Neteller).
 Once clicked, the user would be routed to a Web site that asks the user to select their Bank or Credit Union from a list of 162 institutions.
 If the user selected an institution and clicked on the continue button, he or she would then be asked to enter personal information related to their account.
 The information given would later be used by the phisher for purposes of identity theft and other criminal activity.

 Screenshot of phishing Website: